Remi-Gau/eCobidas/OHBM_hackathon_2019_project_description.md

-# Improving the COBIDAS cheklist for better neuroimaging methods and results reporting
+# Improving the COBIDAS checklist for better neuroimaging methods and results reporting

 Remi Gau ([ORCID](https://orcid.org/0000-0002-1535-9767
 ))

 ## Project Description
-In 2012, in his review of the methods and results reporting of more than 200 fMRI paper, [Joshua Carp wrote](https://www.ncbi.nlm.nih.gov/pubmed/22796459): "_Although many journals urge authors to describe their methods to a level of detail such that independent investigators can fully reproduce their efforts, the results described here suggest that few studies meet this criterion._"
+In 2012, in his review of the methods and results reporting of more than 200 fMRI papers, [Joshua Carp wrote](https://www.ncbi.nlm.nih.gov/pubmed/22796459): "_Although many journals urge authors to describe their methods to a level of detail such that independent investigators can fully reproduce their efforts, the results described here suggest that few studies meet this criterion._"

 A few years ago, in order to improve the situation with respect to [reproducibility](https://github.com/ohbm/hackathon2019/blob/master/Tutorial_Resources.md#reproducible-neuroimaging-tools) in f/MRI research, the Committee on Best Practices in Data Analysis and Sharing ([COBIDAS](https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageid=3728)) of OHBM released a [report](https://www.biorxiv.org/content/10.1101/054262v2) to promote best practices for methods and results reporting.
 This was recently followed by a [similar initiative for EEG and MEG](https://osf.io/a8dhx/).

 So far these guidelines do not seem to have been widely adopted and anecdotal evidence ([see that twitter poll and thread](https://treeverse.app/view/Xf3jfvIZ)) suggests that even among people who know about the report few of them use it to write or review papers.
 One likely reason for this might be the unwieldy nature of the report.
 Anyone who has used this checklist tends to agree that it is a great resource but that it is a bit cumbersome to interpret and apply.